Exploring the Core Principles of SASE Security

 Context-aware security is made possible by SASE integrating networking and security capabilities into an innovative framework delivered as a cloud service.
 It combines SD-WAN, Secure Web Gateway (SWG), Cloud Access Security Broker (CASB), and Firewall as a Service (FWaaS) with a centralized management console and the Zero Trust authorization core to deliver a single framework that provides numerous benefits.

 By reducing the number of solutions required and using route optimization to reduce latency, SASE significantly improves the experience for remote users, especially in branch offices or mobile workers.
 It is also highly adaptable to changing business needs.
+Get inspired by innovative digital ideas at Digital RGS for future-ready solutions.

 When selecting a SASE solution, choosing an implementation partner prioritizes a results-oriented approach is important.
 Many vendors rely on a component-based checklist to describe their SASE offerings, which may cause practitioners to lose sight of the value and benefits that come with the platform.
 Instead of listing out individual components, partners should focus on demonstrating how their implemented SASE infrastructure aligns with the three pillars of the platform.